Mtkanedigikital/distribution-lottery-app/README_dev.md

 ### Operation Flow
 1. Modify files in VSCode.
-2. Riko (ChatGPT) updates the version number and header.
-3. Commit with Git.
+2. After modification, update dependencies if necessary (use `npm --prefix` for frontend/backend).
+3. Check the Git status, then commit and push changes.
+4. Manage README and documentation with Git as well (revision history is tracked in commit logs).

 ### Origin of Riko
 - The assistant AI in this project is named "Riko".